-Changing the kernel configuration may yield a kernel that is incompatible with the driver modules on the running system.
-Some of these drivers are proprietary, binary only.
-That is, they can't be rebuilt by the SDK and will fail with an incompatible kernel.
+Changing some kernel configuration options may yield a kernel that is incompatible with the driver modules on the running system.
+Some of these drivers are proprietary, binary only, and will fail with an incompatible kernel.

 The current kernel has about 1500 options, with more getting added with every release.
-Enabling everything would result in a kernel that would exceed the available memory on the NetComm Wireless platform.
+Enabling everything would result in a kernel that would vastly exceed the available memory on the NetComm Wireless platform.

-The default kernel configuration for each product variant is kept in the kernel tree (BASE/kernel), in files like config\main\falcon.
+The default kernel configuration for each product variant is kept in the kernel tree (BASE/linux), in files like config\main\falcon.
 After performing an initial SDK build, this file will have been copied to .config and the kernel tree will be configured with those settings.

-To change them, you need to run "make menuconfig" (requires the ncurses library on the host) or "make xconfig" (requires the QT3 libraries on the host).
+To change them, under BASE/linux, you need to run "make menuconfig" (requires the ncurses library on the host) or "make xconfig" (requires the QT3 libraries on the host).